Stone veneer panels have become incredibly popular in recent years.

 To prevent this from happening, take a close look at every stone veneer panel you purchase.
 And, while taking a close look, make sure each panel possesses clean, even edges.

 To go along with that solution, though, make sure to install stone veneer panels only on even surfaces.
-You can install them on uneven surfaces, but the results will be, on an aesthetic level, far less pleasing.

 Mistake 03: Improper Installation Around Windows

-Every single window, in your home, is a space for moisture to flow through.
+Every single window in your home is a space for moisture to flow through.

-Since this is the case, it’s very easy for the moisture flowing around your windows to begin building up, all around the stone veneer panels.
+It’s very easy for the moisture flowing around your windows to begin building up, all around the stone veneer panels.

 To prevent this from happening, you can place drip caps on the heads of the windows your stone veneer panels will be connected to.